alexgreene/command-line-list/README.md

 2. similarly, create a file named `.bash_aliases` if one does not exist.

-3. in .profile, add the line `source ~/.bash_aliases`.
+3. in `.profile`, add the line `source ~/.bash_aliases`.
 This will tell your machine to read that file when you start up your terminal.

 4. in `list.c`, alter the lines containing the path to the file named `list_save`.
 Make sure the new path you enter is relative to your home directory.